kridsadakorn/kris/cran-comments.md

 ## R CMD check results for Scientific Linux

-0 errors | 0 warnings | 4 notes
+0 errors | 0 warnings | 2 notes

-* checking CRAN incoming feasibility ...
-Maintainer: ‘Kridsadakorn Chaichoompu
-<kridsadakorn.chaichoompu@gmail.com>’ is New submission
 * checking installed package size ... the installed size is 20.1Mb
-* checking top-level files ...
-Files ‘README.md’ or ‘NEWS.md’ cannot be checked
-without ‘pandoc’ being installed.
 * checking examples ...
-Examples with CPU or elapsed time > 5s (cal.pc.linear,
+Examples with CPU or elapsed time > 5s (rubikclust and read.bed)
-rubikclust, and read.bed)

 ## R CMD check results for win-builder

-0 errors | 0 warnings | 3 notes
+0 errors | 0 warnings | 1 notes

 ### NOTES:
 * Possibly mis-spelled words in DESCRIPTION: Bioinformatic and bioinformatic.
 Note that, according to the Oxford dictionary "bioinformatic" does exist as the adjective, for example, bioinformatic analysis or bioinformatic tools.
-* running examples for arch 'i386' ...
-[37s].
-Examples with CPU or elapsed time > 10s (cal.pc.linear)
-* running examples for arch 'x64' ...
-[34s].
-Examples with CPU or elapsed time > 10sn (cal.pc.linear)
+Ref: https://en.oxforddictionaries.com/definition/bioinformatic